swl10/pyslet/doc/compatibility.rst

 ~~~~~~~~

 Pyslet is not currently compatible with Python 3, though some work has
-been towards a Python 3 version and the unittests are regularly run with
+been done towards a Python 3 version and the unittests are regularly run
-the -3 flag to check for issues.
-Try running your own code that uses
+with the -3 flag to check for issues.
+Try running your own code that
-Pyslet with python options -3Wd to expose any issues that you are likely
+uses Pyslet with python options -3Wd to expose any issues that you are
-to need to fix on any future transition.
+likely to need to fix on any future transition.

+Work has now started on porting the core modules to be compatible with
+Python 3.3 (Pyslet may require use of the 'u' on unicode strings for
+some time so compatibility with Python 3 versions earlier than 3.3 is
+unlikely).
+Rather than just fix up the existing code using a module
+like six Pyslet now includes it's own module containing compatibility
+definitions that target the particular idioms I've used in the package.

+:doc:`py2`

 PEP-8
 ~~~~~

 The code is not currently PEP-8 compliant but it is slowly being refactored for compliance as modules are touched during development.
-Where critical methods are renamed from CamelCase to PEP-8 compliant lower_case_form then the old names are defined as wrappers which raise deprecation warnings.
+Where critical, methods are renamed from CamelCase to PEP-8 compliant lower_case_form then the old names are defined as wrappers which raise deprecation warnings.

+For more information see:

+:doc:`pep8`